meteor/meteor/content/ui-ux.md

  4. You know exactly what they do and what dependencies you need to provide for them to work in different environments.

+ There's also a specific type of reusable component, a "pure" component, which also does not have any internal state.
+For instance in the Todos app, the `todosItem` template purely decides what to render based on its arguments.
+Pure components are even better than reusable ones, for all of the same reasons.

 ### Global Data stores

- So which are the global data stores that you should be avoiding in pure components?
+ So which are the global data stores that you should be avoiding in reusable components?
 There are a few.
 Meteor as a framework is built with ease of development in mind, which typically means you can access a lot of things globally.
-Although this is very useful when building "smart" components (see below), it's a good idea to avoid it in pure ones:
+Although this is very useful when building "smart" components (see below), it's a good idea to avoid it in reusuable ones:

   - Your collections, as well as the `Meteor.users` collection,
   - Accounts information, like `Meteor.user()` and `Meteor.loggingIn()`